neondatabase/website/content/docs/introduction/plans.md

 - Up to 50 Neon projects
 - Up to 50 GiB of data storage
-- Up to 3000 total compute hours/month for all computes in all projects
+- Up to 3000 compute hours/month for all computes in all projects
 - Higher limits for the following Neon features:
-  - [Compute sizes](#compute-size): Computes with up to 7 vCPUs and 28 GB RAM.
+  - [Compute sizes](#compute-size): Computes with up to 7 vCPUs and 28 GB RAM
-  - [Point-in-time Recovery](#point-in-time-recovery): Recover data to a point in time up to **30 days** in the past
+  - [Point-in-time restore](#point-in-time-recovery): Recover data to a point in time up to **30 days** in the past

 Scale plan users can access extra compute hours beyond the 3000 compute hours/month and additional storage.
 Extra compute hours and storage are billed automatically.
 Please refer to our [pricing](https://neon.tech/pricing) page for the per-hour compute cost and the cost for additional storage.

 Scale plan users have access to **Priority** Neon support, which includes priority access to the Neon Support team via support tickets.
-For more information, Neon plans are outlined on our [Support](/docs/introduction/support) page.
+For more information, Neon support plans are outlined on our [Support](/docs/introduction/support) page.

 ### Enterprise